-Previously he presented his projects at Ars Electronica, Royal Academy of Arts (UK), Tate Britain, Tate Modern, arebyte Gallery, Fotomuseum Winterthur, Watermans, Furtherfield and Space.
+Previously Toya presented his projects at Ars Electronica, Tate Britain, Royal Academy of Arts (UK), arebyte Gallery, Watermans and Fotomuseum Winterthur (Switzerland).

 C.V.